In-house and cross-domain live streaming is available with these Google Workspace editions:

 To invite specific people to the view-only live stream, create a view-only event.
 The event is added to their Calendar and includes the link for view-only guests.

-Tip: If invited, view-only guests can join live streams even if their accounts don't support live streaming or their organizations have live streaming turned off.
+Tip: If invited, view-only guests can join live streams, even if their accounts don't support live streaming or their organisations have live streaming turned off.

 - Open Google Calendar.

-- Click the live stream event you created Edit .
+- Click the live stream event that you created Edit .

 - At the top, click More actionsCreate view-only event.

 - Add guests or rooms for view-only access and other details such as a description.